hana-Abdelsalam/Wind-up_Anti-Wind-up-/README.md

 Simply:

-Instead of letting the integral keep growing while the motor is already saturated:
-PWM = 255
+Rather than making the integral keep summing although its not capable of increasing the motor speed any further PWM = 255

 We tell it: